google-deepmind/torch-dokx/doc/usage.md

 file.
 For example, the repository for this project is called `'torch-dokx'`, but the namespace is `'dokx'`.

+#### section

+A string - the name of the section under which this package should be grouped in the main menu.
+If not given, the package will go into 'Miscellaneous' by default.

 #### githubURL

 If this is provided, then the generated documentation will include links to the